Ultimate Git Cheatsheet: From Beginner to Advanced

 - Switch to the receiving branch (e.g.,

-) - Merge the feature branch (
+git checkout main) - Merge the feature branch (

-) - Resolve any conflicts if they occur
+git merge feature-branch) - Resolve any conflicts if they occur

 - Push the updated main branch to the remote repository